Best AI Robo-Advisor Alternatives for Retirees in 2026

 - The catch: The managed service carries advisory fees that are higher than a bare-bones robo, and the free dashboard is a planning and tracking tool rather than something that manages money for you.

-The practical takeaway: if your main worry is whether your money lasts and how to draw it down, start here.
+The practical takeaway: if your main worry is whether your money lasts and how to draw it down, start with Origin or Empower.
 These are planning hubs, not the cheapest way to simply automate an index allocation, and that trade is usually worth it in retirement.
+A research-and-chat tool like Walnut can sit alongside them once the plan exists, helping you understand the individual positions you self-manage, but it does not replace the withdrawal and income plan that Origin and Empower are built for.
 For the wider field of AI advisor alternatives, see the AI robo-advisor alternatives roundup and our guide to AI financial planning assistants.

 AI allocation and automation: PortfolioPilot, Betterment, and Wealthfront